 Some of these symptoms might include dizziness and lightheadedness, hot flashes or cold sweats, muscle cramps, increased temperature, and feeling queasy.

+Fatigue is a prominent feature of the keto flu and can be extreme.
 Sometimes the symptoms are subtle, at other times you feel like you can barely get up.

 This is most often from not getting enough electrolytes while on keto, so luckily there is an easy remedy.